voicevox-playground-tui

 Goals

-- Sound playback.
-Maintain the experience that sound plays when you start, type in insert mode, and press ESC.
+- Sound playback: Maintain the experience of hearing sound by launching the app, entering text in insert mode, and pressing ESC.
 If a bug prevents this, prioritize fixing that bug.

-- Dialogue.
-Provide an experience where users can quickly write and play multiple lines of dialogue in a TUI.
+- Dialogue: Provide an experience for quickly writing multiple lines of dialogue, playing them, and experimenting in a TUI.

-- Automation.
-Nicely batching and exporting WAV files.
-File names with sequential numbers, speaker, style, and sentence beginning (normalized filename).
-Intelligently and automatically exporting to appropriate folders and audio formats without specific user action.
+- Automation: Nicely batch exporting WAV files.
+Filenames with sequential numbers, speaker, style, and the beginning of the text (filename normalized).
+Intelligently and automatically exporting to the appropriate folder, choosing the correct audio format, without requiring specific user operations.
 Completely preventing data loss of valuable files.
 Completely preventing the accumulation of unnecessary large WAV files.

-- Integration.
-A full-fledged integrated environment.
-A definitive all-in-one solution that can handle dialogue WAV generation with VOICEVOX, integration with video editing, and even video distribution.
+- Integration: A full-fledged integrated environment.
+A definitive all-in-one solution that can handle everything from VOICEVOX dialogue WAV generation and video editing integration to video distribution.

-- Advanced Features.
-Advanced editing functions equivalent to or exceeding the VOICEVOX editor.
+- Advanced features: Advanced editing capabilities equivalent to or surpassing the VOICEVOX editor.

-- Vim.
-Advanced text editing functions equivalent to or exceeding Vim.
+- Vim: Advanced text editing capabilities equivalent to or surpassing Vim.

-- GUI.
-GUI conversion using Tauri.
-Advanced visualization equivalent to or exceeding the browser-based voicevox-playground.
+- GUI: GUI implementation using Tauri.
+Advanced visualization equivalent to or surpassing the browser-based voicevox-playground.